dCache/dcache-book2/config-SRM.md

 -   `ONLINE` means that data is readily available allowing for faster access.

-In case of DCACHE `ONLINE` means that there will always be a copy of the file on disk, while `NEARLINE` does not provide such guarantee.
+In case of dCache `ONLINE` means that there will always be a copy of the file on disk, while `NEARLINE` does not provide such guarantee.
 As with retention policy, once a file is written into a given space reservation, it inherits the reservation's access latency.

 If a space reservation request does not specify an access latency, we will assign a value given by `spacemanager.default-access-latency`.
 The default value is `NEARLINE`.